jmguevarav/cluster_database/README.md

 A minimal, machine‑friendly collection of small and medium-size metal clusters, each treated as a “stone” in a computational zen garden.

+The periodic table below serves as a quiet guide to the elemental scope of this repository.
+Each highlighted atom represents a family of clusters included in this collection.
+Each arrangement is shaped by its own symmetry, energy, and form.
+Like stones in a garden, these elements are not selected for hierarchy but for harmony, each offering a different perspective on the architecture of matter.

 <p align="center">
   <img src="img/periodic_table.png" alt="Periodic Table of Included Elements" width="700"/>
 </p>